torgeiba/torgeiba.github.io/_posts/2022-09-17-vectors-and-tensors.md

 to basis vectors or coordinates.
 It also does not mention scalar (dot), inner- or cross products, norms, nor any vector product or division.
 Neither geometry or physics is mentioned or referred to, vectors are not described as arrows or directed line segments.
 There is also no mention on linear dependence, linear combinations or spans, but those are rather constructions that are built on top of the definition of a vector space.
+There is not mention of row or column vectors, and no transpose, just vectors.

 ### Formal expressions